‘We were trusting them’: Family battling newborn’s $60K medical helicopter bill

 Due to HIPAA, we’re unable to comment on a specific child’s case.
 However, the decision to use ground or helicopter transportation is determined by distance and the patient’s condition.
 Children’s Hospital Colorado does not bill for any transportation.
 All billing is done by Global Medical Response.
 We’d recommend you reach to them with any billing questions.Children’s Hospital Colorado

-FOX31 reached out to Global Medical Response/REACH Air Medical Services about the bill.
-Officials provided us with the following statement:
+Nexstar’s KDVR reached out to Global Medical Response/REACH Air Medical Services about the bill.
+They provided the following statement, in part:

 REACH Air Medical Services delivers timely healthcare to patients in need.
 Our teams respond at a moment’s notice, without regard for a patient’s ability to pay.
 When an emergency transport is requested, REACH does not make the decision about whether a patient transport is medically necessary.
 Sixty percent of our flights are physician-ordered transfers, and 40 percent are public EMS or first responders agencies activating us based on criteria they determine as the lead clinician on scene.

 Unfortunately, this transport took place before the No Surprises Act effective date so the federal dispute resolution process does not apply here.
-However, REACH recognizes the complexity of what happens after an emergency illness or injury and has a dedicated team of Patient Advocates to assist our patients through the transport billing process.
-Some of our patient appeal processes take multiple months or even years.
-Our Patient Advocates do everything they can to work with the patients and their insurance companies to find a resolution.
-Once we have exhausted all appeals processes, these advocates also work with patients and their families to secure payment for air emergency medical services.
-When patients receive statements with balances they cannot afford, we work with them to find equitable solutions.
+However, REACH recognizes the complexity of what happens after an emergency illness or injury and has a dedicated team of Patient Advocates to assist our patients through the transport billing process…Global Medical Response/REACH Air Medical Services

+Global Medical Response/REACH Air Medical Services added that appeal processes can take months or even years and that company patient advocates work to help patients and insurance companies find resolutions.

 Family members made a GoFundMe to help the Herricks try to pay this high bill.